10 Best Things to Do in Shiga

 10. Autumn Leaves

-Don’t miss the chance to taste regional food in Shiga, and then, you may wonder what to eat.
-Omi Beef (近江牛), one of the top-rated Japanese Wagyu Beef brands, is what you should try in the prefecture.
-The luxurious beef brand Omi Beef is known as one of the three greatest Wagyu Beef brands as well as Kobe Beef and Matsusaka Beef.
-There are numerous restaurants serving quality Omi Beef in various ways such as steak, teppanyaki, Sukiyaki and so on.
+Firstly, the most famous food in Shiga is Omi Beef (近江牛), one of the top-rated Japanese Wagyu Beef brands.
+The premium wagyu brand Omi Beef is known as one of the three greatest Wagyu Beef brands as well as Kobe Beef and Matsusaka Beef.
+There are many restaurants serving high quality Omi Beef in various ways such as steak, teppanyaki and Sukiyaki.

 ▽Check out the attractions you should experience across Japan with this Japan Bucket List!▽